The Legend of Zelda: Breath of the Wild: Release

 Aonuma announced the game for the Wii U in January 2013, during a Nintendo Direct presentation.
 He said it would challenge the series' conventions, such as the requirement that players complete dungeons in a set order.
 The next year, Nintendo introduced the high-definition, cel-shaded visual style with in-game footage at its E3 press event.
 Once planned for release in 2015, the game was delayed early in the year and was not shown at that year's E3.
 A Wii U version was later confirmed to be released despite the development of Nintendo's next console, the Nintendo Switch.
 It was delayed again in April 2016 due to problems with its physics engine.
 In the same year, Nintendo let attendees play the Wii U version at the E3 convention held in June, where they also announced its subtitle, Breath of the Wild.
 It was listed among the best games at E3 by several publications.

 Breath of the Wild launched for both the Wii U and Switch on March 3, 2017.
 It was the last Nintendo-published game released for the Wii U. The Switch version was available in limited "Special Edition" and "Master Edition" bundles, which both included a Sheikah Eye coin, a Calamity Ganon tapestry with world map, a soundtrack CD, and a themed carrying case for the Switch.
 The Master Edition also included a figurine based on the Master Sword.
 An "Explorer's Edition" was released for the Switch on November 23, containing a two-sided map and a 100-page book of story information.
 In Europe, the game used unique packing artwork.
 A five-disc, 211-track soundtrack was released in Japan on April 25, 2018.
+In October 2025, it was announced that the soundtrack to Breath of the Wild would release as a 16 side LP boxset, alongside a cut-down 4 side vinyl set.
+It will released September 4th, 2026.

-An enhanced edition of the game was released for the Nintendo Switch 2 on June 5, 2025, featuring improved resolution, higher framerate, HDR support, and additional functionality with the Nintendo Switch App.
+An enhanced edition was released as a launch game for the Nintendo Switch 2 on June 5, 2025 alongside the sequel, The Legend of Zelda: Tears of the Kingdom.
+It was available as a standalone game, and a paid upgrade for existing owners of the Nintendo Switch release, or as a free upgrade with a subscriptions to Nintendo Switch Online + Expansion Pack.
+The "Switch 2 Edition" features improved resolution, higher framerate, HDR support, and integration with the mobile Nintendo Switch Online App, enabling the "Zelda Notes" feature that includes a full overworld map, real-time voiced navigation for collectibles and secrets, and narration on Hyrule's characteristics by Zelda herself.